aliparlakci/armut-assessment/README.md

 ## Notes

+Due to the limited time and school work, there are some left out areas in the project:

+Unit tests do not cover the entire project.
+However, there test suites in some modules for demonstration.

+Due to the lack of interfaces in mongo driver, it is very difficult to mock it for testing.
+Therefore, to be able to test functions, *.e.g. messaging_service.go*, which utilizes mongodb types, calls to mongo driver must be abstracted.
+For the sake of simplicity, there is no such layer at the moment, but it will most likely be needed in the future.

-**Cache control** headers are missing in the project.
+Cache control headers are missing in the project.
 They can be implemented to have more control over the content and bandwidth optimization.

-# API Reference
+Currently, error responses are written in handlers.
+Error handling can be extracted to a middleware for better code structure.

 ## Models